 NATIONAL NEVADA DAY

-On March 29, National Nevada Day ushers The Battle Born State.
+On March 29th, National Nevada Day celebrates The Battle Born State and the 36th state to join the Union.

-Joining West Virginia as the only other state to be granted statehood during the Civil War, Nevada is a study in contrasts.
+On October 31, 1864, Nevada joined West Virginia as the only other state to be granted statehood during the Civil War.

 Lonely or not, Nevada was the first state to vote for the 13th Amendment abolishing slavery.